-Ashburton Mayor Donna Favel signed the New Zealand Local Government Leaders’ Climate Change Declaration in 2018.
+In 2018 Ashburton District Council signed the New Zealand Local Government Leaders’ Climate Change Declaration.
 Signatories are committed to making and implementing plans to reduce greenhouse gas emissions, engaging with tangata whenua and promoting resilience within local communities.

-The District Council adopted its first formal climate change policy (PDF, 341kb) in 2019 and it was subsequently reviewed in 2022.
+The Council adopted its first formal climate change policy (PDF, 341KB) in 2019 and it was subsequently updated in 2022.
 During the review, Council identified the need for an 'action plan', to help meet the goals of the policy.
-The Ashburton District Council adopted the final Climate Resilience Plan on 17 August 2022.

 The policy states that it will respond to climate change in ways that: